widdowquinn/2018-03-06-ibioic/04-structure/README.md

 ### Section 1: slides

-what is protein structure, protein folding, techniques for solving protein structures, the RCSB database.
+What is protein structure? protein folding, techniques for solving protein structures, the RCSB database.

   #### Practical 04-01:
   Searching for data in the RCSB

 ### Section 2: slides

-protein structure file format, visualisation
+Protein structure file format, structure visualisation

   #### Practical 04-02: